Ghazyame/Multi-Zone-Highly-Available-cloud-solution/README.md

-# ☁️ Multi-Zone High Availability Cloud Solution on AWS
+# ☁️ Multi-Zone High Availability Cloud Solution on (AWS Web Application)

 This project demonstrates the design, deployment, and validation of a highly available cloud infrastructure using **Amazon Web Services (AWS)**.
 It features fault tolerance, resilience, and cost-aware architecture across multiple availability zones.